SaurishParkar/SaurishParkar/README.md

 - 👋 Hi, I’m @SaurishParkar
-- 👀 I’m interested in Artificial Intelligence and Machine Learning
+- 👀 I’m interested in UI/UX Design
-- 🌱 I’m currently pursuing a Diploma in Software Engineering
+- 🌱 I’m currently pursuing a Masters In Computer Applications
-- 💞 I’m looking for Graphic Design Projects
-- Educational Qualifications-Bachelor in Commerce from Mumbai University
 - Hobbies and Passions-Reading Books and Playing Football